February 2023

 For over 35 years now, the Monday Night sitting group at Spirit Rock has been a welcoming refuge to gather, hear the teachings of the Buddha, and practice insight meditation together as a community.
 The program includes a 30-40 min guided meditation, a short break, and a dharma talk.
 Learn more here.

-This program is broadcast via Zoom with Closed Captions available.
+This is a Livestream program with Closed Captions available.
 If you are unable to join us on this day and would like a recording to view later, please register before the end of the day on the night of the program (US Pacific Time).
 You will have ~90 days from the original program date to watch.

 Teacher(s)